-- c.
-Algebra 2 d.
-Financial Literacy/Trig/Calculus/Stats - 3.
-Three (3) credits in Science, (2) of which must have a laboratory component - a.
-Integrated Science 1 - b.
-Integrated Science 2 c.
+- d.
+Financial Literacy/Trig/Calculus/Stats

+- 3. Three (3) credits in Science, (2) of which must have a laboratory component

+- a.
+Integrated Science 1

+- b.
+Integrated Science 2

+c.
 Integrated Science 3:Biology/Physics/ Chemistry

 - 4. Four (4) credits in Social Sciences - a.
-U.S. Governments/Economics 1 credit - c.
-World History/Geography 1 credit - b.
-United States History/Geography 1 credit - d.
+U.S. Governments/Economics 1 credit - b.
+United States History/Geography 1 credit - c.
+World History/Geography 1 credit - d.
 New Mexico History and Geography 1 credit - 5.
 One (1) credit in Physical Education/ROTC - 6.
 One (1) credit in a Career Cluster/Workplace Readiness or a third credit in a language other than English. - 7.
-Two (2) credits in Modern Language

-- 8. Seven (7) Electives - 9.
-One of the above credits must include; Advanced College Placement course/Pre-AP/ Honors Course/Dual Credit course offered by a College/Distance Learning course.
+Two (2) credits in Modern Language - 8.
+Seven (7) Electives - 9.
+One of the above credits must include; Advanced College Placement course/Dual Credit course offered by a College/Distance Learning course.